 Skip to main content

-When there is a problem with a device that requires assistance to resolve, you can manually collect service data that is needed to help identify the cause of the issue (including service information, inventory, and logs) and then send the service-data file to Lenovo Support.
+If Call Home is enabled and a serviceable event occurs on a managed device, Lenovo XClarity One automatically collects XCC service data and sends that data to Lenovo support using Call Home.
+When other problems arise with a device that requires assistance to resolve, you can manually collect service data that is needed to help identify the cause of the issue (including service information, inventory, and logs) and then send the service-data file to your Lenovo Support representative.

 Attention